We’re currently covering characters in the Writing F&SF class, so I thought I’d pull out a little from my notes.

 Let’s take a simple plot: a character must escape zombies.
 Our first character, a survivalist, keeps two shotguns in her apartment and is steel willed to the point where she is capable of cutting off a limb to avoid infection by zombie bite.
 The second is a meek-mannered scientist who faints at the sight of blood but is capable of building marvelous devices.
 The story and what happens in it is very different depending on which character gets put into the situation.

 What happens in the story should be the result of what your character does, and her/his actions are dependent on both their personality and what they want.
 Vonnegut tells us every character in a story needs to have something they want, even if it’s just a glass of water.
 Because what they want dictates what they will do while their personality decides how they will go about doing it.
+You’ll also want to keep in mind that humans, like water, follow the path of least resistance.
+They will usually pick the easiest way before moving onto to something harder if it fails them.

 Look at your favorite characters and see how the writer communicates their nuances.
 Some of my favorites: